drmacro/wordinator/README.md

 If you need to go from Word documents back to XML, you may find the DITA for Publishers Word-to-DITA framework useful ([https://github.com/dita4publishers/org.dita4publishers.word2dita]).
 This packaged as a DITA Open Toolkit plugin but is really a general-purpose XML-to-DOCX framework.
 It does not depend on the DITA Open Toolkit in any way.
 While it is designed to generate DITA XML it can be adapted to produce any XML format, either directly or through a DITA-to-X transform applied

 ## Release Notes

+* 1.0.0

+  * Section-specific running heads and feet, page geomentry, page numbers
+  * Improved table generation:
+    * Table spans should be 100% correct
+    * Use table styles
+    * Correct setting of row- and cell-level vertical spacing
+    * Borders on tables and cells
+    * Support "shade" property on cells (background color)
+  * Fixed issue where runs after footnotes were dropped.

 * 0.9.2